By Roberto Assagioli

 This Third Psychology is now one facet of a general weltanschauung — A new philosophy of life, a new conception of man, the beginning of a new century of work (that is, of course, if we can manage to hold off a holocaust).
 For a man of good will, any pro-life man, there is work to be done here, effective, virtuous, satisfying work which can give rich meaning to one’s life and to others.

 This psychology is not purely descriptive or academic; it suggests action and implies consequences.
 It helps to generate a way of life, not only for the person himself within his own private psyche, but also for the same person as a social being—a member of society.
-As a matter of fact, it helps us to realize how interrelated these two aspects of life really are.”7
+As a matter of fact, it helps us to realize how interrelated these two aspects of life really are.”[10]

 It might be thought that humanistic psychology constitutes the avant-garde, the spearhead, so to speak, of the new scientific psychology.
 But it is not so: another kind of psychology is being developed on the basis of the Third Force, a psychology no less empirical, i.e., experimental and scientific.
 Its province is the higher aspects of the human being, those aspects of his nature generally called spiritual.
-But this is too general a term and it has lent, and continues to lend itself, to confusion and misunderstandings arising out of a bit too close association with the fields of religion and philosophy.
-Therefore the term “transpersonal psychology” was rightly proposed and is used to denote this new field.
+But this is too general a term and it has lent, and continues to lend itself to confusion and misunderstandings arising out of its too close association with the fields of religion and philosophy.
+Therefore the term “transpersonal” was rightly proposed and is used to denote this new field.
 It possesses the advantage of being neutral and simply indicative of a level (or “height”) above the “normal” human one.
 Called the Fourth Force in psychology, it has had various precursors, such as William James and Dr. Richard Bucke, author of the classic book Cosmic Consciousness.
+Abraham Maslow has been its courageous advocate and exponent.
+Here is how he speaks of it.

-I should say also that I consider Humanistic, Third Force Psychology, to be transitional, a preparation for a still “higher” Fourth Psychology: transpersonal, trans-human, centered in the cosmos rather than in human needs and interests, going beyond humanness, identity, self-actualization and the like.
+I should say also that I consider Humanistic, Third Force Psychology, to be transitional, a preparation for a still “higher” Fourth Psychology: transpersonal, transhuman, centered in the cosmos rather than in human needs and interests, going beyond humanness, identity, self-actualization and the like. . .
 These new developments may very well offer a tangible, usable, effective satisfaction of the “frustrated idealism” of many quietly desperate people, especially young people.
 These psychologies give promise of developing into the life-philosophy, the religion-surrogate, the value system, the life-program that these people have been missing.
+Without the transcendent and the transpersonal, we get sick, violent, and nihilist, or else hopeless and apathetic.
+We need something “bigger than we are” to be awed by and to commit ourselves to, in a new, naturalistic, empirical, non-churchy sense, perhaps as Thoreau and Whitman, William James and John Dewey did.[11]

 The rapid and vigorous development of this current is evidence of the extent to which it is fulfilling a real need.
-It already has its own journal,9 while an Association of Transpersonal Psychology has been formed, whose prospectus contains the following definition of the Fourth Force:
+It already has its own journal,[12] while an Association of Transpersonal Psychology has been formed, whose prospectus contains the following definition of the Fourth Force:

-I shall not dwell further on this movement on the present occasion, in order to pass on to the exposition, albeit necessarily limited by space to little more than an outline, of what may be termed the Fifth Force in Psychology – a recent development in psychology that has assumed major importance and appears to be extremely promising.
-In its starting point and line of development it departs markedly from those of its predecessors in the field of psychology.
-At first this may make it seem surprising, yet it rests on a firm foundation, since it springs from the advances made by modern physics, and in particular from the discovery that matter is energy or more precisely, a special state of energy.
+Another recent development in psychology has assumed major importance and appears to be extremely promising.
+In its starting-point and line of development it departs markedly from those of its predecessors in the field of psychology.
+At first this may make it seem surprising, yet it rests on a firm foundation, since it springs from the advances made by modern physics, and in particular from the discovery that matter is energy or, more precisely, a special state of energy.
 This relationship has been expressed by Einstein in the famous equation: e=mc2, which states that energy equals mass multiplied by the square of the speed of light.

-Today there is a wide measure of agreement, which on the physical side of science approaches almost to unanimity, that the stream of knowledge is heading towards a non-mechanical reality; the universe begins to look more like a great thought than like a great machine.12
+Today there is a wide measure of agreement, which on the physical side of science approaches almost to unanimity, that the stream of knowledge is heading towards a non-mechanical reality; the universe begins to look more like a great thought than like a great machine.[14]

 He further suggested that there may exist elementary particles of the mind-stuff, which he proposed to call “mindons,” with properties somewhat similar to the neutrino’s.

-An engineer psychologist, James Vargiu, Director of the Psychosynthesis Institute of Redwood City, California, has followed another way to indicate the close relationship existing between matter, energy, and psyche.
+An engineer-psychologist, James Vargiu, Director of the Psychosynthesis Institute of Redwood City, California, has followed another way to indicate the close relationship existing between matter, energy, and psyche.
 He formulates an ingenious “model” of mental and emotional “magnetic fields,” which are analogous to the physical ones, and by means of which he explains the process of scientific and artistic creativity.
 This conception would take too long to expound on this occasion.
 Suffice it to say that, by means of it, Vargiu gives a persuasive interpretation of the phases of the creative process:

 - Preparation